List of Yu-Gi-Oh! VRAINS episodes

 In Canada, the English dub of the series began airing on Teletoon on September 1, 2018.
 It later began airing in Australia on 9Go! on April 6, 2019.
-In the United States, the dubbed episodes started airing on The Toon Blast Saturday Morning block on November 7, 2020.
+In the United States, the dubbed episodes started streaming on Pluto TV on a channel dedicated to the Yu-Gi-Oh! franchise.
 Like previous dubs, the English adaptation incorporates its own theme music.